-One first precursor of body know-how is the early sensitivity of infants to the consequences of their actions.
-This sensitivity seems already to be present during the last three months of pregnancy and at birth, since fetuses and newborns seem implicitly aware of the consequences of some of their actions.
-For example, fetuses may open their mouths in anticipation when their hands approach their face (e.g. Myowa-Yamakoshi & Takeshita, 2006; see also Fagard, Esseily, Jacquey, O'Regan, & Somogyi, 2018; Reissland & Austen, 2018 for reviews) and 4week-old infants distinguish their own spontaneous touch of their cheeks with one hand (actively self-touching) from when an experimenter touches their cheeks (external touch) (Rochat & Hespos, 1997).
+We hypothesize that the development of body know-how is rooted in infants' sensitivity to the consequences of their actions (i.e., sensorimotor contingencies) and to the correspondence between events in different sensory modalities (i.e., sensory-sensory contingencies).
+Sensitivity to sensorimotor contingencies seems already to be present during the last 3 months of pregnancy and at birth, since foetuses and newborns seem implicitly aware of the consequences of some of their actions.
+For example, foetuses may open their mouths in anticipation when their hands approach their face (Myowa-Yamakoshi & Takeshita, 2006; see also Fagard, Esseily, Jacquey, O'Regan, & Somogyi, 2018; Reissland & Austen, 2018 for reviews) and 4-week-old infants distinguish their own spontaneous touch of their cheeks with one hand (actively self-touching) from when an experimenter touches their cheeks (external touch) (Rochat & Hespos, 1997).
 Around 2 months of age infants seem to become able to modulate sucking when this generates sensory changes (Rochat & Striano, 1999).

-Another precursor of body know-how is infants' early sensitivity to the correspondence between sensory modalities.
-Indeed, sensitivity to the correspondence between visual and tactile inputs of stimuli applied on their body seems already present at birth (Filippetti, Johnson, Lloyd-Fox, Dragovic & Farroni, 2013; Zmyj, Jank, Schütz-Bosbach & Daum, 2011).
-Filippetti et al. (2013) showed one-day-old newborns videos of upright and inverted infant faces being touched on their cheeks either in synchrony or out of synchrony with actual stroking felt on the newborn's own face.
-The authors showed that the newborns preferred to look at synchronous visuo-tactile stimulation rather than asynchronous stimulation, but only in the upright face condition.
-The visuo-tactile integration observed in Filippetti's study has also been found for other body parts (legs) in 7- and 10-month-old infants (Zmyj et al., 2011).
+Sensitivity to the correspondence between events in different sensory modalities might also play a role in the early development of body know-how.
+Indeed, infants' sensitivity to the correspondence between visual and tactile inputs of stimuli applied on their body seems already present at birth (Filippetti, Johnson, Lloyd-Fox, Dragovic, & Farroni, 2013; Zmyj, Jank, Schütz-Bosbach, & Daum, 2011).
+Filippetti et al. (2013) showed 1-day-old newborns videos of upright and inverted infant faces being touched on their cheeks either in synchrony or out of synchrony with actual stroking felt on the newborn's own face.
+The authors showed that the newborns preferred to look at synchronous visuotactile stimulation rather than asynchronous stimulation, but only in the upright face condition.
+The visuotactile integration observed in Filippetti's study has also been found for other body parts (legs) in 7- and 10-month-old infants (Zmyj et al., 2011).
 Moreover, infants' sensitivity to the correspondence between visual and proprioceptive feedback from their body movements seems to appear around 2-3 months of life.
-For example, from 3 months infants are able to discriminate contingent visual feedback caused by their body movements from (temporally or spatially) non-contingent visual feedback (e.g. Bahrick & Watson, 1985; Rochat & Morgan, 1995).
-In sum, these studies demonstrate that fetuses and very young infants possess coarse control of their body and may be sensitive to contingent feedback from their own movements and to the correspondence between sensory modalities.
-However, these studies do not inform us about the degree to which infants know the precise structure of their bodies, in particular whether they can differentiate their body parts.
+For example, from 3 months infants are able to discriminate contingent visual feedback caused by their body movements from (temporally or spatially) non-contingent visual feedback (Bahrick & Watson, 1985; Rochat & Morgan, 1995).

+In sum, these studies demonstrate that foetuses and very young infants possess coarse control of their body and may be sensitive to contingent feedback from their own movements and to the correspondence between events in different sensory modalities.
+However, these studies do not inform us about the degree to which infants know the precise structure of their bodies, in particular whether they use their body parts in a differentiated manner.
 Two types of approach have been used to answer this question: infants' responses to tactile stimuli and infants' sensitivity to sensorimotor contingencies.

-1.1.2.
 Limb-differentiating responses to tactile stimuli